What is a further advance mortgage?

 Please note, we do not offer second-charge mortgages.

-It usually takes between six to eight weeks for the money to be released from a further advance, but it can vary depending on your lender’s process and how long it takes their underwriters to review your application.
 You may need to wait a little longer to receive your advance if the lender wishes to revalue your property.
-On the whole, getting a further advance is usually quicker than applying for a mortgage.
+Generally speaking, getting a further advance is usually quicker than applying for a new mortgage.

 Does a further advance affect a fixed-rate mortgage?